 Fortunately, we’re surrounded by technology to make our lives easier.
 The trouble is that there’s almost too much technology.
 You can’t dedicate a couple hours every night to keep up with all the new software companies that could potentially enhance your life.
 So you give up and tread on without it.

-So I created this list to help you get some of your precious time back, to improve the experience of your clients, and to help you make your career as rewarding as you once thought.
+We’ve created this list to help you get some of your precious time back, to improve the experience of your clients, and to help you make your career as rewarding as you once thought.

 10 Reasons Why Real Estate Agents Should Use Surveys